3a1b2c3/CesiumUnrealMars/README.md

 ## Add a car/rover to mars

-Place a standard cube actor in top view on the terrain, this one is scaled.
+Place a **standard cube actor **in top view on the terrain tile, this one is scaled up already.
 We use it as a start location for the car later as the tile set may not be fully loaded initially.

 <img src="https://user-images.githubusercontent.com/74843139/146661894-683ae114-2e54-4e95-8801-62346e186e67.png" width=400>

-Place a standard cube actor on the tileset where you want the car to start later.
+The tile setin top view and a cube

 Frame the cube in viewort and hit Georeference again.
-Add a Cesium Globe anchor component to the cube.
-Set the Georeference field in details to.
+Add a **Cesium Globe anchor component** to the cube.
+Set the https://cesium.com/learn/unreal/unreal-quickstart/in details to your georefernec.
-Set rendering to off to hide the cube (shown below).
+In the Details tab set "rendering: to off to hide the cube (shown below).

 <img src="https://user-images.githubusercontent.com/74843139/146661901-de463e19-f540-4c1f-a4ec-702a2f1494c5.png" width=400> <img src="https://user-images.githubusercontent.com/74843139/146655459-fdb3a169-a140-420a-aad6-4f53bb156d8a.png" width=400>
-A model

 Set rendering to **off** to hide the cube

-Add the **“advanced vehicle blueprint”** to your projects from Content browser (shown below, use the green Add/Import button to select it).
+Add the **“advanced vehicle blueprint”** to your projects from **Content browser** (shown below, use the green Add/Import button to select it).
 Drag the blueprint from content browser in the top view of your tile set

-In the cars Details tab set **Auto Posesses Player settings** to “Player0” to make the car your default pawn.
+In the cars Details tab set **Auto Posesses Player settings** to “Player0” to make the car your default pawn (player).

 <img src="https://user-images.githubusercontent.com/74843139/146655459-fdb3a169-a140-420a-aad6-4f53bb156d8a.png" width=400>
 Auto Posesses Player settings